zengjixiang/jina/docs/get-started/install.md

 ### Minimum

-Minimum install enables basic features of Jina, but without support for HTTP, WebSocket, Docker and Hub.
+Minimum install enables basic features of Jina-serve, but without support for HTTP, WebSocket, Docker and Hub.

 Minimum install is often used when building and deploying an Executor.